 Another item of interest.
-Some theologian of the past century, I suppose, came up with a theology termed “A Dispensation of Grace.”
+I suppose some theologian of the past century came up with a theology termed “A Dispensation of Grace.”
 The name may be derived from the following verse:

 If ye have heard of the dispensation of the grace of God which is given me to you-ward: (Ephesians 3:2—KJV)

 Paul is referring to the commission and enablement of the teaching of Divine grace that was given to him, not to a “Dispensation of Grace.”
 There is no such thing as a “dispensation of grace.”
 If I am not mistaken, it is one of the deadliest corruptions ever to enter Christian thinking.

 From the impressions I have received, this theology espouses the following notions.
 If I am mistaken, then I stand to be corrected: